What is heart failure?

 Symptoms usually develop slowly.
 At first you may feel out of breath only when you climb stairs and notice only a little leg swelling at the end of the day.
 Later, you may feel out of breath or tired when you do ordinary activities.
 When heart failure is severe, you may be out of breath even sitting in a chair and have a lot of leg swelling all the time.

 Doctors first suspect heart failure based on your symptoms.
-To make sure they’re right, they’ll do a physical exam, a chest x-ray, and tests to tell how well your heart is working.
+To make sure they’re right, they’ll do a physical exam, a chest x-ray Plain X-Rays A plain x-ray is an imaging test that takes a picture of the inside of your body.
+It uses a low dose of x-ray radiation.
+X-rays show body parts according to how dense (solid) they are.
+Doctors... read more , and tests to tell how well your heart is working.
 Common heart function tests are:

-Echocardiography and Other Ultrasound Procedures (also called an echo): a type of ultrasound that uses sound waves to create a video that shows how well your heart is pumping and how well your heart’s valves are working
+Echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography is also sometimes called an echocardiogram or an echo.
+An echo is an ultrasound of your heart.
+Sound waves bounce off your heart to create a moving image of your heart.
+This... read more (also called an echo): A type of ultrasound that uses sound waves to create a video that shows how well your heart is pumping and how well your heart’s valves are working

-There are many different types of medicines that help treat heart failure.
+Many different types of medicines help treat heart failure.
 Some of the more common types are:

 If you have very bad heart failure that isn’t responding to medicines, doctors may suggest a heart transplant or a mechanical device that helps pump blood.

-Weigh yourself every day (use the same scale at the same time of day while wearing a similar amount of clothing) and write down your weight so you know if you are retaining too much fluid
+Weigh yourself every day (use the same scale at the same time of day while wearing a similar amount of clothing) and write down your weight so you know if you're retaining too much fluid

 Pay attention to your symptoms each day

 If your weight increases by more than a few pounds or your symptoms start to get worse, let your health care team know